dranxer/BasicRag/readme.md

 ```

 ## Notes
-- You need a HuggingFace account and an access token to use Llama 2 models.
+- You need a HuggingFace account and an access token to use Phi-3 Mini.
-- For larger models or more speed, you can swap the model name in `app.py`.
+- Only .txt files are supported for document upload.